Soccer fans will be familiar with the well-known rules of soccer, like handball. But what about the soccer rules no one knows?

-In fact, this happened to French defender Patrice Evra before a Europa League game.
-Before kick-off, Evra got into an argument with his own fans and tried to kick one of them.
+This happened to French defender Patrice Evra before a Europa League game.
+Before kick-off, Evra got into an argument with his own fans and tried to kick one of them!

-The referee then gave Evra a red card before the game had even started.
+The referee gave Evra a red card before the game started!

 It may be weird, but you can be sent off before the game even starts.